Welcome to the Town of Smithfield's Employment center.

-The Smithfield Police Department is looking for a DCJS BLE Certified Police Officer to join our team.
-Starting pay for this full-time position begins at $35,827.
-Applications will be accepted through October 6, 2017 and may either be completed online or in person at Town Hall (310 Institute Street, Smithfield).
+The Smithfield Police Department is looking for DCJS BLE Certified Police Officers to join our team.
+Starting pay for these full-time positions begins at $35,827.
+Applications may be completed online or in person at Town Hall (310 Institute Street, Smithfield).
 These positions are open until filled.
 A testing date is scheduled for November 28, 2017.

 Essential Functions of this position include, but are not limited to: